toddbranch/ECE382/labs/lab4/index.md

 ### B Functionality

-Create an additional library to deal with buttons.
 Allow the user to select between three different bottom line messages depending on which button they press.
+You are free to write your own button library, or use mine available at https://github.com/toddbranch/buttons .

 B Functionality Program operation: